 If you’re new to Airplane, we’re the developer platform for building custom internal applications.
-Using Airplane, engineers can deploy applications from scripts, queries, and APIs and build custom UIs and workflows like admin panels, on-call runbooks, and customer onboarding flows.
+Using Airplane, engineers can transform scripts, queries, and APIs into custom UIs and workflows like admin panels, on-call runbooks, and customer onboarding flows.

 Airplane Views is a React-based platform for rapidly building full-featured UIs with out-of-box components and best-in-class design.
 You can build custom UIs with a few lines of code, without needing any knowledge of CSS.